Alex Rodriguez Reveals Awesome Time With Jennifer Lopez And Marc Anthony At Their Daughters’ Dance Recital

 Aside from opening up about his family dynamic, Rodriguez also spoke about his future with Lopez after she commented on the matter last week.
 When making an appearance on Good Morning America, Lopez spoke about the possibility of marriage with her boyfriend.

 In the interview, Lopez spoke about the importance of taking her time in the relationship after making mistakes in the past.
-The pair are juggling their four children and respective careers which Lopez said is their focus right now.
+The pair is juggling their four children and respective careers which Lopez said is their focus right now.

 Rodriguez echoed similar sentiments when ET asked him about his thoughts on the future of his relationship Thursday.